-Russia bombards weary Mariupol as diplomatic efforts stall
+Russians accused of bombarding weary Mariupol as diplomatic efforts stall

 Citing the horror in Mariupol and elsewhere, Zelensky has repeatedly pressed for more Western help, though U.S. and other officials have been reluctant to be increasingly drawn into a conflict with a fellow nuclear power.

 Poland earlier proposed a deal to send Soviet-made jets to an air base controlled by the U.S. and NATO for use in Ukraine — in return for American F-16s — a plan that was apparently made without consulting Washington.
 The Pentagon rejected the deal, saying it would only serve to further escalate the war.
-However, U.S. officials are examining options to send the Ukrainian military more complex weapons, a senior U.S. defense official said Thursday.
+However, U.S. officials are examining options to send the Ukrainian military more complex weapons, the senior U.S. defense official said Thursday.
 Those include air-defense systems that could target Russian drones and planes at a higher altitude than current “man-portable” missiles supplied by the United States and its allies.

 The systems could give Ukraine a leg up in battle, as Russia is increasingly relying on its superior air force as its ground troops are slowed by Ukrainian resistance, the defense official said.